ConstantRoux/minitel-applications/software/README.md

 The project is still in progress.

 ## Use
-### Prerequisites
-Make sure to use Windows OS.
-On Python 3.x.x, install the serial library corresponding to your Python version.

 ### Test
 A test file is provided with the source code.
 To execute it, write the command below in a terminal at the root of the project :
 ```